mvolkmann/blog/src/nushell.md

 The `seq` command creates a list of strings, not integers.
 An alternative is to use the `echo` command with a range specified with `start..end` which creates a list of integers.
-The previous example can be written as follows:
+The previous example can also be written as follows:

 ```bash
 echo 1..4 | each { build-string $it $(char newline) } | str collect